BrianMcConway/stock-trace/README.md

 ## Future Features

 The possible future features with this application are:
-- Connecting this app to a well presented front-end display with dropdown menus and/or predictive text for item entry to speed up the entry process and reduce the possible amout of errors in entering stock item names.
+- Connecting this app to a well presented front-end display with drop-down menus and/or predictive text for item entry to speed up the entry process and reduce the possible amount of errors in entering stock item names.
 This app would be accessed though a designated tablet device which would make it portable.
 - A user login for each person authorized to use the app.
 Also, an administrator account.
 - Logging of ingoing/outgoing stock which contains dates, times, and person involved.
 - Recording food wastage at the end of day.